boltops-tools/ufo-docs/_docs/intro/how-ufo-works.md

 order: 1
 ---

-Ufo first builds the Docker image.
+UFO first builds the Docker image.
 Then it builds a CloudFormation template.
 Lastly, it calls CloudFormation to deploy your app and create the necessary ECS resources.
 It does these 3 steps:

 {% include intro/3-steps.md %}